-- Applicants may claim they cannot return to South Africa due to a lack of specific medical treatment.
-See the IDI on Medical Treatment which sets out in detail the requirements for Article 3 and/or 8 to be engaged. - South Africa's health system consists of a large public sector and a smaller but fast-growing private sector.
+- 4.4.1 Applicants may claim they cannot return to South Africa due to a lack of specific medical treatment.
+See the IDI on Medical Treatment which sets out in detail the requirements for Article 3 and/or 8 to be engaged. - 4.4.2 South Africa's health system consists of a large public sector and a smaller but fast-growing private sector.
 Health care varies from the most basic primary health care, offered free by the state, to highly specialised hi-tech health services available in the private sector for those who can afford it.
 The public sector is under-resourced and over-used, while the private sector, run largely on commercial lines, caters to middle- and high-income earners who tend to be members of medical schemes.
-The private sector also attracts most of the country's health professionals. - There are an estimated 5.7 million HIV infected individuals in South Africa.
-18.1% of the 15-49 year old population is infected, and in parts of the country more than 35% of women of childbearing age are infected.
-Overall, 11.8% of the population is infected.
-About 1,000 new infections occur each day, and approximately 350,000 AIDS-related deaths occur annually.
-A 2007-11 national strategic plan provides the structure for a comprehensive response to HIV and AIDS, including a national rollout of ARV therapy.
-Overall, 30% of those who need it are currently on ARV therapy.
-18 - Mental health is part of the primary health care system and actual treatment of severe mental disorders is available at the primary level either from a psychiatric nurse or a primary health care worker.
-There are 4.5 psychiatric beds per 10,000 population and 7.5 psychiatric nurses per 100,000 population.
-Therapeutic drugs are generally available.
+The private sector also attracts most of the country's health professionals. - 4.4.3 There are an estimated 5.3 million HIV infected individuals in South Africa.
+19% of the 15-49 year old population is infected, and in parts of the country more than 35% of women of childbearing age are infected.
+Overall, 11-12% of the population is infected.
+About 1,700 new infections occur each day, and approximately 40% of deaths are believed to be AIDS-related.
+A 2003 national operational plan provides the structure for a comprehensive response to HIV and AIDS, including a national rollout of ARV therapy.
 19